 - In most cases, edge is somewhere in the middle of the two extreme scenarios described above.

 In most scenarios, “Kafka at the edge” means the deployment of a Kafka cluster on site at the edge.
 The Kafka Clients are either running on site or close to the site (“close” could be several miles away in some cases).
+Sometimes, the edge site is offline and disconnected from the cloud regularly.
 This is my definition for this blog post, too.
 Just make sure to define what you mean with the term “edge” in your conversations with colleagues and customers.

 Now let’s think about use cases for running Kafka at the edge.